tulimid1/Advanced-Biomedical-Experimental-Design-and-Statistics/Assignments.md

 6. Open Overleaf.
 7. Create a new project (e.g. document) (feel free to use outline given).
 8. Add answers to answers page with figures (recommend looking at [best_save function](https://tulimid1.github.io/savingfigR/best_save_py/)).
+* I recommend creating a new folder so the project workspace doesn't get crazy.
-9. Upload figures and code PDF.
+10. Upload figures and code PDF.
-10. Compile.
+11. Compile.

 ## MATLAB